revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 The statistics literature has developed a rich visual representation for graphical models.
 Visually representing graphical models can be useful for communication and pedagogy.
-We will mention the notation used in this visual representation here only briefly (see {% ref legend %}), and enourage readers to see {% citet Hoehna2014b %} for more details.
+We explain the notation used in the visual representation of these models only briefly (see {% ref legend %}), and enourage readers to see {% citet Hoehna2014b %} for more details.
-Representing graphical models in computer code (like the `Rev` language) will likely be the most useful aspects of graphical models to most readers.
+As we will discuss below, representing graphical models in computer code (using the `Rev` language) will likely be the most useful aspect of graphical models to most readers.

 {% figure legend %}
 <img src="figures/graphical_model_legend.png" width="400" />